apache/shardingsphere/docs/blog/content/material/proxy.en.md

 If you feel confused, please keep it in mind CONNECTION_STRICTLY is a scenario that max_user_connections is less than maximums of tables routed to.

 ### 03 Summary
 Sharding-Sphere has been continuous improvement and development since 2016.
 A growing number of componies and individuals adaop it, and they provide many successful cases for us.
-We will move forward to impove current features, achieve soft transaction, data management and so on in succession.
+We will move forward to impove current features, achieve soft transaction, data governance and so on in succession.
 If someone has good ideas or wants to do proposals, welcome to join Sharding-Sphere open source project.

 *   https://github.com/sharding-sphere/sharding-sphere/